Skip to main content

 info

-Read more from Gauntlet's recommendations.
+Read more about how the base rate for each token is decided from Gauntlet's recommendations.

 For example, assume the price of SOL is $100.
 The SOL liquidity pool has 1,000 SOL under custody, and has lent out 100 SOL (i.e. it's utilization is 10%).
 A trader opens a 100 SOL position with an initial margin of 10 SOL.
 The remaining 90 SOL is borrowed from the pool to open the leveraged position.